Real people. Real places. Real stories.

 - Seriously, subscribe to our magazine (free): We do NOT consider submissions from anyone who is not one of our readers – sorry, but we’re kind of inbred that way.
 You’re welcome to unsubscribe at any time, just be aware that doing so automatically withdraws any pending or future submissions. ** DO NOT* mark our emails as spam (and we know when this is done) - not only will you forfeit your entry, but you'll be placed on our Excrement List, aka lifetime banishment from submitting, where only a generous donation to the human fund can bring you back into our good graces.
 Ok, we're joking about the human fund, but not on the ban.

 - Wait up to 90 days unless you've become a MEMBER.
-If we have not contacted you within three months (or one month for members) from when you submitted your story, then it was rejected.
+If we have not contacted you within three months (or one month for members) from when you submitted your story, then it was not accepted.
+Remember, we don't send rejection letters.
+Our motto: rejections are like bronchitis - ain't nobody got time fo' that!

 - Tell your friends about us: You want them to see your work, don’t you?
 We also want word of mouth referrals, so talk us up to your inner circle like we’re Jinko’s circa 1998.